benmai22/CS-3520.01---Snake-Lisp-Game/ReadMe.md

-# Python and LISP Snake
+pip# Python and LISP Snake
 To run the LISP version of snake it is recommended to be running on Linux and follow the instructions for LISP Install.

 ## LISP